pinheiroGroup/Kinbiont.jl/docs/src/07_example_ML/index.md

 ###  Decision tree regression: reconstruction of antibiotics effects table
 In this example, we explore how **Kinbiont.jl** can be used to simulate data about a species exposed to various antibiotics, both individually and in combination.
 We then apply a decision tree regression model to predict the growth rate of the species based on the antibiotics present in the media.
-This procedure in theory permits users to retrive the "table of the effects" of the antibiotic combinations, this can be depicted with the following diagram:
+This procedure in theory, permits users to retrieve the "table of the effects" of the antibiotic combinations; this can be depicted with the following diagram:

 ```@raw html
 <div style="text-align: center;  margin: auto; max-width: 1000px;">